-- 1. Children should remain home until free from a fever 100.5° or above for at least 24 hours. - 2.
+- 1. Children should remain home until free from a fever 100.5° or above for at least 24 hours without the help of fever-reducing medication such as acetaminophen (Tylenol) or ibuprofen (Advil). - 2.
 Children who have diarrhea or vomit at home, or are sent home from school because of this, should stay home until free from symptoms for 24 hours. - 3.
 Children should not come to school with an undiagnosed rash.